Discovering Heterogeneous Treatment Effects in Regression Discontinuity Designs: Regression Discontinuity Tree

 \subsection{Interpretation of the estimand conditional on (un)observables}

 The conditional average treatment effect estimand in regression discontinuity designs is not as straightforward as in experimental designs or observational studies with the unconfoundedness assumption.
-To interpret the estimand, let me formalize the individual treatment effect as in \cite{lee2010regression},
+To interpret the estimand, let us formalize the individual treatment effect following \cite{lee2010regression},

 where $Z$ are the known observed covariates and $U$ is unobserved heterogeneity in the individual treatment effect.
-In classical sharp RD setup\footnote{Simple assignment rule: $X \geq c$, the individual gets the treatment, otherwise not.}, $\tau(Z,U)$ does not depend directly on the running variable $X$.
-Here, I will consider this simple case.
-Note that $X$, $Z$, and $U$ can be correlated in this setup, thus individuals with characteristics of $Z$ and $U$ can have typical $X$ values, but $X$ does not directly influence the magnitude of the treatment effect.
+Let us consider the simple sharp RD setup, where $\tau(Z,U)$ does not depend directly on the running variable $X$.
+Note that $X$, $Z$, and $U$ can be correlated; thus, individuals with characteristics of $Z$ and $U$ can have typical $X$ values, but $X$ does not directly influence the magnitude of the treatment effect.

-Naturally, individual treatment effects can not be observed as one can not assign the same unit to be treated and non-treated at the same time.
+Naturally, individual treatment effects can not be observed as one can not simultaneously assign the same unit to be treated and non-treated.
 Instead, one can identify a type of conditional average treatment effect, where $Z$ and $X$ are fixed and $U$ is averaged out:

-For purposes of interpretation, I consider the case when $Z$ and $U$ are discrete, but a similar argument applies to the continuous case.
+We consider the case when $Z$ and $U$ are discrete for interpretation purposes, but a similar argument applies to the continuous case.
 First, focus on the general case when no tree structure is used.
 CATE is identified through